 Tax Residency

-Whether an individual is required to pay Individual Income Tax in China depends on whether he/she is classified as a tax resident.
+Whether an individual is required to pay Individual Income Tax in China depends on whether he/she is classified as a tax resident (as outlined by PwC).
 People who are not domiciled in China will be classified as a resident taxpayer if they stay in China for over 183 days per calendar year.
 This would mean that individuals who have not stayed in China for over 183 days in per year, for a period of six consecutive years, may be exempted from paying IIT over their foreign-sourced income paid in a foreign country.

 When a non-domiciled individual leaves China for a period greater than 30 consecutive days, the count for the six-year period will reset.
 To be eligible for this IIT exemption, foreign residents are required to file the information about the periods of time at which the individual has left China at the tax authorities.

-If an individual is present in China for 24 hours, this will be counted as a day of residence in China.
+If an individual is present in China for 24 hours, this is counted as a day of residence in China.
 Consequently, any time an individual is present in China for less than 24 hours, this will not be counted as a day of residence.

 Annual Tax Return